darkreader/darkreader/CONTRIBUTING.md

 The fix starts with the domain name, like `example.com`.
 The `www` part should be ommited.

-If the fix affects a particular sub domain, this exact subdomain should be defined like `sub.domain.com`.
+If the fix affects a particular subdomain, this exact subdomain should be specified like `sub.domain.com`.

-Some websites have different top level domains depending on location.
+Some websites have different top level domains depending on the user's location.
 A `*` can be used like `example.*`.

-If the same fix applies to a website (or similar websites) that can have multiple domain names or sub-domains, they can be listed on each line, starting with the most popular one:
+If the same fix applies to a website (or similar websites) that can have multiple domain names or subdomains, they can be listed on separate lines, starting with the most popular one:
 ```
 example.com
 sub.example.com
 example.mirror.com
 ```

-The use of `*` wildcard is discouraged, it can only be used as the last resort.
+The use of `*` wildcard is discouraged; it can only be used as the last resort.

 For